 Damages in a medical malpractice case are also capped.
 The value of the amount that is recoverable depends on when the act of malpractice occurs.
 Likely most relevant for those who are facing medical malpractice claims today is a medical malpractice damages cap of $2.4 million (for acts of medical malpractice occurring from July 1, 2019 – June 30, 2020).

 Cause of Action to Bring Forth a Suit

 Finally, before you can even file a personal injury lawsuit, you must be sure that you have a cause of action.
 While the statutes of Virginia do not explicitly address when a personal injury cause of action exists, there are clues provided by Virginia’s wrongful death statute.
 The wrongful death statute reads that a cause of action for a wrongful death exists when a person’s death is the result of another’s “wrongful act, neglect, or default,” and further continues to read “and the act, neglect, or default” would have entitled to party to pursue a personal injury action had death not ensued.

 In other words, if your injuries are the result of another’s negligence, wrongful act, or default, you have a cause of action for a personal injury suit.

 Call Our Experienced Personal Injury Lawyers Today

 If you have been injured and need to recover monetary compensation to pay for the harm you’ve suffered, it’s important that you have a developed understanding of the rules and regulations surrounding your right to file a personal injury claim.
-At the office of Breit Law PC, our personal injury attorneys can assist you.
+At the office of Breit Law PC, our personal injury attorneys in Virginia can assist you.
 We work on a contingency fee basis, and always offer free consultations.
 You can schedule your free case review with our team by calling our law office directly or sending us a message at your convenience.